 Sure, someone’s degree or years of hard-earned experience can (and often do) make them the best person for the job.

 But instead of just assuming they’re the best based on this alone, work samples put candidates’ ability to the test… the best person for the job often isn’t who you think it is.

-How to create work samples
+Our candidate screening process made simple: how to create work samples

 Work samples can be created in 4 easy steps: